mit-crpg/OpenMOC/docs/source/usersguide/processing.rst

    |   :align: center                         |   :align: center                            |
    +------------------------------------------+---------------------------------------------+

-**Figure 6**: The flat source regions and CMFD cells for the C5G7 benchmark problem.
+**Figure 6**: The source regions and CMFD cells for the C5G7 benchmark problem.

 .. note:: The runtime required by the plotting routine scales with the number of pixels in the image (the square of the ``gridsize`` parameter).